5 for FIVE: David Gilbert

 FIVE is on view at the Marjorie Barrick Museum on the campus of UNLV through September 10.
 For more information click here.

 Read the Deborah Aschheim, Ash Ferlito and Erin Cosgrove interviews here.
-To join the Settlers + Nomads newsletter and receive the final post in this artist interview series –Subscribe Here.

 The Barrick Museum offers tours of Five by appointment.
 A checklist of the exhibition can be found here.